-People dealing with Relationship OCD– as many psychologists and people with OCD call it– struggle with obsessions and compulsions related to relationships and their feelings about them.
+People dealing with Relationship OCD or ROCD – as many psychologists and people with OCD call it– struggle with obsessions and compulsions related to relationships and their feelings about them.
 In this subtype of OCD, the fundamental uncertainty of intimate relationships can feel unbearable, and any hint of imperfection might launch an obsessive-compulsive cycle.
 Compulsions can consume a lot of time and energy, and they tend to make relationships more, rather than less, difficult.

 - Trigger: Made eye contact with someone attractive